 - Barton Online students can call (855) 509-3367 or call the Barton disability number (620) 786-1102.

 Accommodations are modifications or adjustments that allow students with disabilities an equal opportunity to participate in and benefit from educational programs.

 There are many categories of accommodations.
 Appropriate accommodations are provided on an individual, case-by-case basis.
 Some common accommodations include:

 - Adapting a dorm room or a classroom for a student who uses a wheelchair

-- Providing for the use of auxiliary aids such as sign language interpreters, tape recorders, note takers, scribes, readers, or books on tape
+- Providing for the use of auxiliary aids such as sign language interpreters, tape recorders, note takers, scribes, readers, books in PDF format or eReaders.

-Some accommodations will not be provided.
+Some accommodations can not be provided.
 These include personal devices or assistance with personal services.
-Additionally, schools are not required to alter the fundamental requirements of a class or program.
-Finally, schools are not required to provide the specific accommodations requested or the ideal accommodation, but are obligated to provide reasonable accommodations, for known limitations.
+Additionally, schools are obligated to provide reasonable accommodations, without fundamentally altering the requirements of a class or program.

 For more information, see the U.S. Department of Education Office for Civil Rights publication “Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities”.